liaminventions/kindle-transfer/README.md

 8. lastly, activate adept by running `adept_activate --anonymous` in a terminal.

-9. you should now be all set to run `acsm-to-kindle`!
+9. you should now be all set to run `kindle-transfer`!

 ## Usage